butyi/sci2can/README.md

 ### CAN output

 CAN uses PCA82C251 transceiver (U2).
-Since there will be point-point connection on this CAN and other side usually do does not have terminator resistor, there is built in CAN line terminator resistor (RT1) with 120 Ohm.
+Since there will be point-point connection on this CAN and other side usually does not have terminator resistor, there is built in CAN line terminator resistor (RT1) with 120 Ohm.
 CAN hardware supports high baud rates up to 1MBaud, but does not support CANFD.